ruby-rice/rice/doc/bindings/methods.rst

       );
   }

 The syntax is ``Arg(nameOfParameter)[ = defaultValue]``.
-The name of the parameter is not important here (it is for readability), but the value set via ``operator=`` must match the type of the parameter.
+If using :ref:`keyword_arguments`, then the name of the parameter must match the name of the Ruby parameter.
+Otherwise it is not important.
+In either case, the value set by the ``operator=`` must match the type of the parameter.
 As such it may be necessary to explicitly cast the default value.

 .. code-block:: cpp